 Do it Yourself Trust’s Don’t Work

-There are a lot of do-it-yourself programs and cheap alternatives available for creating a revocable living trust.
+Finally, there are a lot of do-it-yourself programs and cheap alternatives available for creating a revocable living trust.
 Unfortunately, these documents are often inadequate and will not hold up under probate court scrutiny.
-It’s important to hire an experienced attorney to draft your trust correctly.
+Therefore, it’s important to hire an experienced attorney to draft your trust correctly.

 Are you ready to set up your revocable living trust or have your existing trust reviewed for accuracy?
 Give us a call: (912) 352-3999